 Many games start in a similar manner.
 To bring this to the extreme, a student’s game often starts in the same way as that of a GM.
-On tournaments students can be there live, seeing games which resemble their games but develop quite differently.
-And in this environment they can grow a great deal.
+At tournaments, students can be there live, seeing games that resemble their games but develop quite differently.
+And in this environment, they can grow a great deal.

 - You don’t need to be the best chess player to be a great chess coach.
 What is important is to be able to identify weaknesses and be willing to share and explain them to the students.

 - Get listed as a coach on Chess.com Coaches section or Lichess Coaches section.
 Both are a great way to get some more exposure.

 - While on this topic, general-purpose posting websites like Kijiji and Craigslist are always worth posting on as you can never get too much exposure.